Aksuiekbro/WCity/README.md

 Navigate to `http://localhost:5173` in your browser.

+If you just want to explore without running locally, the frontend is also hosted at [https://wcity-frontend.onrender.com](https://wcity-frontend.onrender.com).

 If you prefer to bypass the dev proxy, set an explicit API base URL:

 ```